Alierkn/Moodle-Sample-Exams/README.md

-# Moodle Exam Environment Simulator
+# Moodle Exam Simulator with Supabase Integration

-This project provides a comprehensive system that simulates the Moodle exam environment.
+This project provides a comprehensive system that simulates the Moodle exam environment with Supabase backend integration.
 It allows students to practice with different programming languages and database technologies before exams.

 ## 🚀 Features